 What does an orange garland symbolize?

 Oranges represent prosperity and good luck.
-When finished using your orange garlands, store them in a brown bag.
+When finished using your garlands, store them in a brown bag.
 It’s best to store them in a dry dark place and a well ventilated area.
-They can be taken apart and stored the same way and will last a long time.
-They can used next year and added to a decorative bowl with cinnamon sticks, anise stars, and pine cones.
+They can be taken apart and stored and will last a long time.
+Add them to a decorative bowl, crate, tray, or basket with cinnamon and pine cones.

 Why Dry Oranges?

-I have dried orange slices many times, and my favorite feature about these natural beauties is they last a long time.
-There are many ways to incorporate these into our home for a festive touch.
+I have dried oranges many times, and my favorite feature about these natural beauties is they last a long time and there are many ways to incorporate these into our home for a festive touch.

 And a BONUS, they work from fall through the winter months.